A 3.5 magnitude earthquake hits the East Bay area - ExBulletin

 There were no immediate reports of injuries or damage.

-The US Geological Survey said the quake was felt as far away as Novato in the North Bay, Orangeville in Sacramento County, Manteca in the Central Valley, and San Jose in the South Bay.
+The USGS said the quake was felt as far away as Novato in the North Bay, Orangeville in Sacramento County, Manteca in the Central Valley, and San Jose in the South Bay.

 This is a developing story.
 Check back for updates.